richard-vock/recipes/content/recipes/carbonara/index.md

 - Whisk egg and parmesan in a bowl.
 - Once the spaghetti are just shy of al-dente, transfer them directly to the bacon pan.
 Taking some starchy salt water with them is *intended*.
 - Add egg mix to the pan and mix everything thoroughly.
 It is important that the remaining heat in the pan is not sufficient to have the egg curdle and thicken.
-- Optionally add salt and pepper or herbs to your liking, but this is definitely not a must.
+- Add salt and pepper to your liking.
+Herbs are fine too but definitely not a must.
 ---

 The classic Italian dish properly done.
 No cream, no cheese, no bells and whistles.